69 year old is first fatality from Kerala due to coronavirus

 Coronavirus outbreak: COVID-19 cases in India rises to 873, says Union Health Ministry

 Further the fellow passengers of the flight which the patient took from Dubai will also be traced.
-The deceased had reached Kerala on March 16 and was admired to hospital on March 22.
+The deceased had reached Kerala on March 16 and was admitted to hospital on March 22.